Workshops

 Applications in Art Conservation

-Nanocellulose films can be used for the treatment of various types of
+Nanocellulose films can be used for the consolidation of various types of

 artworks and documents from Archives and Museums collections, such as: